leonwongdev/Flash-Chat-iOS13/README.md

-This is a project based on Udemy Course: iOS 13 & Swift 5 - The Complete iOS App Development Bootcamp
+This is a companion project to The App Brewery's Complete App Developement Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)